-You can pick one up and drop it off at stations all over the city with no advance notification.
+You can pick up a bicycle and drop it off at one of the 200 bike share stations all over the city with no advance notification.

 All you need is a credit card.

-For a map in English that shows all the bike share stations and designated Tel Aviv bike routes, click on the Tel Aviv city Telofun link:
+For a map in English that shows all the Tel Aviv designated bike routes and bike share stations, click here on the Tel Aviv TeloFun Link.

 The bikes are all 3 gear and one-size only.
 They are equipped with lights, an adjustable seat and a small carrier in the back.

 There are instructions in English.
 It's really easy but in case you get stuck, don't be shy about asking for help from a friendly Tel Aviv native.

 There are two separate costs involved: a onetime access cost and a usage cost based on how much time you use a bike.